 Researching her family history for over 30 years, she is passionate about recording historical black communities and cemeteries, genealogy education, client assistance, and consultations in archival documents, historic preservation, and cemetery restoration.

 Her ventures in cemetery preservation were inspired by an interest in family lineage and roles as Founder & Secretary of the Mt.
 Zion Cemetery Board to preserve Mount Zion Cemetery in Festus, Missouri .
 The cemetery was established by African American settlers, including her ancestors, in the circa 1880s and closed in circa 1973.

-Associates of Science in Veterinary Technology, Jefferson College, Hillsboro, Mo.
+Associate of Science in Veterinary Technology, Jefferson College, Hillsboro, Mo.
 (1994)

-Associates of Arts, Jefferson College, Hillsboro, Mo.
+Associate of Arts, Jefferson College, Hillsboro, Mo.
 (2008)

-Bachelors of Science in Historical Preservation, Southeast Missouri State Univ., Cape Girardeau, Mo.
+Bachelor of Science in Historical Preservation, Southeast Missouri State Univ., Cape Girardeau, Mo.
 (2010)

 National Genealogical Society American Genealogy Home Study Course (2005)

 Institute of Genealogical and Historical Research (2006, 2007, 2008)

 National Institute of Genealogy Research (2009)